dwheelerau/learning_java/README.md

 Each chapter is a branch, with c1 -chapter 1 etc.

-To install the jvc use the following:
+To install the jdk use the following:
-`apt-get install XXX`
+`apt-get install default-jdk`

 To compile:
 `javac MyFile.java`